SRattacasa/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Don't unless you need to.
+Always prefer functional components for simplicity and to avoid the need to use "this".

 2. Describe the different phases of the component lifecycle.

+There are phases before the mounting, after the mounting, before the removal, and after the unmounting (removal).

 3. Demonstrate an understanding of class component lifecycle methods.

+Based on the lifecycle method used, you can do things like wait for a component to mount before executing code, executing code for cleanup once something is removed, etc.

 4. Define stateful logic.

+Stateful logic is any code/logic that uses the current "state" of a given value, array, etc. Stateful means in essence "as X exists" where X is the value or obj in question

 5. Describe how to test a React component with React Testing Library.

+Because our instruction on this was poor, I'm not very apt at explaining it yet.
+But you essentially want to display what you would be testing (arrange), take some expected action on it (act), and then validate the expected results contain the information/data expected (assess).

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.